 The results are also stochastic in nature, so it might be worth running the method twice, or more times, if you’re not satisfied with the results.
 For example, if the structure of your data is subtle, it may happen that in some runs no clusters are found because the method will reject statistically insignificant structures.

-However, a single run should yield a good enough clustering for most cases, and because SASHIMI relies on well grounded statistics, the quality of clusters is quantitatively comparable: the method will output a file named like “entropy: 999.999.txt”, which tells you the value of the model entropy with the inferred clusters.
+However, a single run should yield a good enough clustering for most cases.
+And because SASHIMI relies on well grounded statistics, the quality of clusters is quantitatively comparable: with each run the method will output a file named like “entropy: 999.999.txt”, where the numbers in the name tell you the value of the model entropy with the inferred clusters, and the file’s contents display the numbers of clusters at each level of the hierarchy.
 In general, the model fit with the lowest entropy should be preferred.
-That file’s contents also display the numbers of clusters at each level of the hierarchy.

 This method takes only two parameters.
 The first, Prepared corpus, lets you choose which tokenization resulting from the previous step, in case you ran it more than once, you wish to build upon.
 The second, Transformation to apply to document’s tokenized text source, lets you choose whether to analyze a document’s tokens as they are, or to treat them as a set, thus ignoring the frequency in which terms appear.
 This is useful when you’re more concerned with whether term appears or not in the document than with how often they are employed.
 It may, for example, attenuate stylistic variations.